 I keep my kosher salt in a salt cellar (see this post by Victoria Dwek), it’s the easiest way for measuring and sprinkling.
 I love that feeling of the granules falling off my fingers.

 Basically the stuff you put into the saltshaker.
 Nothing more.
 It pours out easily and neatly.
 The one quality that table salt has over kosher salt is that it dissolves better.
 If, for example, you need to brine a chicken and you want it to dissolve completely, I recommend you use this.

 My new favorite.
 There is an ongoing debate whether it is truly healthier than other salts, but, honestly, I don’t really care.
 I find it really flavorful for seasoning meats and fish.
 (I will not use it for potato kugel, soups, challos, etc. ) It can be found in virtually all groceries nowadays.

 4) MALDON SEA SALT FLAKES (see link here)

 No, the typical household will probably not stock on Maldon, but, really, it should.
-Maldon Salt, is a finishing salt that adds that perfect touch to any dish that gets a sprinkle of salt right before serving and not during cooking, hence the name “finishing salt.”
+Maldon Salt adds that perfect touch to any dish that gets a sprinkle of salt right before serving and not during cooking, hence the name “finishing salt.”
 Think edamame, bruschetta or salads.
 Maldon has a slightly chewy texture that is delicious and addictive.
 Worth the splurge.
 Also, it is so pretty.
 I use it on my homemade caramels as well.